ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/intro.md

 Formally, these are called modal _bounds_ because the represent upper or lower bounds on the appropriate modal axes.
-For _future_ modal axes (like portability and linearity), the kind records an upper bound on the mode of values of this type.
+For _future_ modal axes (like portability and affinity), the kind records an upper bound on the mode of values of this type.
 For example, `int` is `mod portable` because if you have an `int` that is `nonportable`, it's safe to treat it as `portable`.
 For _past_ modal axes (like contention and uniqueness), the kind records a lower bound on